Build-Week-Dev-Desk-1/Backend/README.md

 # `Tickets` Table

+- Post a new ticket
+- Obtain list of tickets and ticket by id
+- Update ticket by id
+- Delete ticket by id

 | HTTP | Path               | Desc                                   | Data|
 |-|-|-|-|
 | GET | /api/tickets/ | Get all tickets.   |  Output `{"id", "userid", "title", "description", "completed" }`|